 To deliver to the credit of Lessors free of cost in the pipeline to which he may connect his wells, the equal one-eighth (1/8) part of all gas produced and marketed from the leased premises and the Lessors shall have the right to free gas from any such well or wells for hearing [sic] and lighting any building on or off the property, making their own connections therefor at their own risk and expense.

 In or about March, 2018, BB Land began reporting production of oil and gas from 64.093 of Mr. Kaess' acres which had been "pool[ed] or combine[d] . . . with other land, lease or leases in the immediate vicinity thereof" pursuant to a May 19, 2016, Pooling Modification Agreement negotiated by the parties.
 Once production began and thereafter, Mr. Kaess did not take his share of the oil and gas in-kind; rather, BB Land sold Mr. Kaess' share and paid him a royalty based on his percentage of acreage contributed to the pool, with certain post-production costs deducted therefrom.

 Mr. Kaess filed suit in district court, alleging three causes of action: Count One, payment misallocation; Count Two, improper deductions; and Count Three, excessive deductions.
-The only cause of action relevant here is Count Two, wherein Mr. Kaess alleged that BB Land had breached the lease by improperly deducting postproduction costs from his royalties in violation of this Court's decisions in Wellman and Estate of Tawney.
-BB Land filed a motion for summary judgment on this count,
+The only cause of action relevant here is Count Two, wherein Mr. Kaess alleged that BB Land had breached the lease by improperly deducting post-production costs from his royalties in violation of this Court's decisions in Wellman and

-There are 624.5024 acres in the pooling unit.
+3 There are 624.5024 acres in the pooling unit.

-&lt;sup>4 The parties agree that nothing in the Pooling Modification Agreement is relevant to the questions certified by the district court.
+4 The parties agree that nothing in the Pooling Modification Agreement is relevant to the questions certified by the district court.